Looking for a reliable way to track and manage your financial life? Then you’ve come to the right place.

 Pass Your Portfolio on Safely With Beneficiary Management

-Then our beneficiary management switch enables you to name an heir who will be granted access to your financial portfolio and your stored information once you’re no longer able to manage your Kubera profile.
+Then our beneficiary management feature enables you to name an heir who will be granted access to your financial portfolio and your stored information once you’re no longer able to manage your Kubera profile.

 Sign up for an affordable Kubera subscription today.
 Or, if you’re a financial professional or would like to use Kibera with help from yours, contact our team at firstname.lastname@example.org to find out more about using our white-label solution.